 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.

 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.
 John [the Baptist] bore witness of Him. . . .

 However, some people assert that John 1:1 should say that “the Word was a god,” rather than that “the Word was God.”
 (Note: Webster’s Dictionary defines a god as “a person or thing deified or excessively honored and admired.”)
-These people believe that God has revealed Himself in only one form, not in the three forms of a trinity.
+These people believe that God has revealed Himself in only one form, not in the three forms of the Trinity of God.
 As a result, they argue that Jesus Christ is merely “a god,” rather than one of three forms of God.
 But, there is no biblical support for believing that God chose to create a separate being to serve as a god to co-exist with Him in heaven.

 Furthermore, the Bible indicates that God is jealous when any other god is reverenced instead of Him.
 So, it is not logical that He would create such a god.
 Therefore, Jesus Christ is not a created god.

-1 John 5:7 may seem to be another New Testament scripture passage that strongly supports belief in the triune nature of God.
+First John 5:7 may seem to be another New Testament scripture passage that strongly supports belief in the triune nature of God.
 This passage states, “[T]here are three who bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.”

 However, The Wycliffe Bible Commentary states with regard to this verse,

 The text of this verse should read, Because there are three that bear record.
 The remainder of the verse is spurious.
 Not a single manuscript contains the Trinitarian addition before the fourteenth century, and the verse is never quoted in the controversies over the Trinity in the first 450 years of the church era.